Soham360/APCSA/_posts/2023-09-07-Pair-Programming.md

 ---

+## What we could add/improve on
+- Want to research YamlDB to add a leaderboard
+- Want to highlight incorrectly typed letters in another color
+- Takes a long time for the words to show up

+---

 CSA Code, Code, Coding assignment.

 Review.
 Teacher posts for JS Itunes API, JS Input, JS Output w/jquery, JS Output w/API.